 5. Get out on the water

-Nelson lies on the banks of the west arm of Kootenay Lake and therefore offers plenty of water activities and sports such as canoeing, paddling, kayaking, boating, and fishing.
+Nelson lies on the banks of the west arm of Kootenay Lake and therefore offers plenty of water sports such as canoeing, paddling, kayaking, boating, and fishing.

 Adventurous travelers can enjoy white water rafting on the Slocan, Salmo and Lardeau rivers in the beautiful Kootenay Lake area.